-Mr. BILL JOHNSON (Attorney): That's always, you know, some of the prosecutors' best evidence to show that there's guilty knowledge because of an attempt to cover up what was done.
+BILL JOHNSON: That's always, you know, some of the prosecutors' best evidence to show that there's guilty knowledge because of an attempt to cover up what was done.

-Mr. SOL WISENBERG (Former Prosecutor): If you've got somebody on a telephone whispering or saying I shouldn't be telling you this or talking about how he's gone around town and thrown his hard drive into a garbage can, I think that has incredible effect on a jury.
+SOL WISENBERG: If you've got somebody on a telephone whispering or saying I shouldn't be telling you this or talking about how he's gone around town and thrown his hard drive into a garbage can, I think that has incredible effect on a jury.

 JOHNSON: The U.S. attorney in New York, Preet Bharara, says his office is committed to breaking up illegal trading networks on Wall Street.
 Legal experts say he's got no shortage of material to work with.

-Professor DAN RICHMAN (Criminal Law, Columbia University): Every time you're up on a wiretap, you're getting all sorts of investigative leads, some of them directly relevant to the charges you end up bringing; others not.
+DAN RICHMAN: Every time you're up on a wiretap, you're getting all sorts of investigative leads, some of them directly relevant to the charges you end up bringing; others not.

 JOHNSON: That's Dan Richman.
 He teaches criminal law at Columbia University.

 RICHMAN: Government investigators will have a field day working through what they've gained through this investigation.

 JOHNSON: The impact that the hard-nosed investigation will have on Wall Street is an open question.
 Harvey Pitt is a lawyer who represented key players in the last major insider trading scandal.